Course Outline

 B.10

-3 Summarise the key biophysical and socio-economic dimensions of selected sustainability issues.
+3 Summarise and discuss biophysical, socio-economic and ethical dimensions of selected sustainability issues.
 Knowledgeable

 Sustainability-focussed